Ox Mountains – Including Slieve Gamph Hills

 Walking & Hillwalking

-- Knockalongy summit – the most popular ascent, reachable from Drumsheen or the road near Ballysadare.
-The climb weaves through blanket‑like heather and offers intermittent Atlantic vistas and, on clear days, the distant Twelve Bens of Donegal.
+- Knockalongy summit – The most popular ascent starts from Drumsheen or the road near Ballysadare.
+The climb weaves through blanket heather and offers intermittent Atlantic vistas.
+On clear days, you can see the distant Blue Stack Mountains of Donegal.

-- Ridge walk – an unmarked but rewarding trek along the spine from Ballysadare to the Mayo border, passing Annatoran, Cloonacool and other lesser summits.
-A 1:25 000 OSNI map is essential.
+- Ridge walk – An unmarked but rewarding trek along the spine from Ballysadare to the Mayo border, passing Annatoran, Cloonacool and other lesser summits.
+A 1:25 000 OSNI map and compass are essential for navigation.

-- Sligo Way – an 80 km long‑distance trail that begins at Lough Talt near Lavagh and threads through the heart of the Slieve Gamph area before joining the Western Way to Dromahair.
+- Sligo Way – This 80 km long-distance trail begins at Lough Talt near Lavagh and threads through the heart of the Slieve Gamph area before ending in Dromahair (County Leitrim).
 The first three sections showcase sweeping panoramas over the surrounding countryside.

-- Lake Loop – a circular, largely level walk around Lough Talt, suitable for buggies and accessible to wheelchairs with a little effort.
-Information boards highlight local flora and fauna, and a picnic spot invites a rest.
+- Lake Loop – A circular, largely level walk around Lough Talt, suitable for families and buggies.
+Information boards highlight local flora and fauna, and a designated picnic spot invites a rest.

-- Gorterslin Loop – a longer circuit that combines road sections with semi‑forested tracks above Gorterslin, heading toward Mullany’s Cross.
+- Gorterslin Loop – A longer circuit combining quiet road sections with semi-forested tracks above Gorterslin, heading toward Mullany’s Cross.
 Trailheads are clearly signposted.

-The Ox Mountain Scenic Route winds along the lower slopes, offering frequent pull‑outs for photography.
-The narrow but well‑maintained road contrasts dark, craggy ridges with bright, verdant valleys below, making it ideal for a leisurely drive.
+The Ox Mountain Scenic Route winds along the lower slopes, offering frequent pull-outs for photography.
+The narrow but well-maintained road contrasts dark, craggy ridges with bright, verdant valleys below, making it ideal for a leisurely drive or a quiet stop to watch the light change over the moorland.

-- Lough Fossa (Aclare) – a high‑altitude lake accessed via a steep climb; free to fish, it yields good‑sized trout.
+- Lough Fossa (Aclare) – A high-altitude lake accessed via a steep climb; free to fish and known for good-sized trout.

 Practical Information